Vivek-04022001/documentation/plone.app.dexterity/reference/dexterity-xml.md

 XML models in a package may be directly edited.

 This document is a reference to the tags and attributes you may use in model XML files.
-This includes several form-control and security-control attributes that are not available through the TTW schema editor.
+This includes several form-control and security-control attributes that aren't available through the TTW schema editor.

 ## XML document structure